AxonC/university-sdi-project/documentation/trekstar-documentation.md

 # Included C++ Libraries

 Within the TrekStar project management application we have used some C++ Libraries for parsing data, providing access to unit tests and including core functionality that would otherwise not be present.
-Below you can find an exaplaination of the included C++ libraries and why we chose to use them:
+Below you can find an explanation of the included C++ libraries and why we chose to use them:

 ## JSON for C++ ([GitHub Link](https://github.com/nlohmann/json))
 We decided to use the JSON for C++ library within the application because we are using JSON as our database to store all of the users data.
 The JSON for C++ library allows us to parse JSON data, request data based on certain keys within a JSON Array or Object and create new JSON Arrays or Objects to be inserted into the database.
 The JSON for C++ library is quite easily the most feature complete and well documented library for parsing and creating JSON in C++, this was the main driving force behind using this library as we required something that is reliable and suitable for the applications use cases.

 ## GTest ([GitHub Link](https://github.com/google/googletest))
-We decided to use GTest as our primary unit testing library within the application, whilst we could have used Boost for unit testing, we decided that GTest had the following advantages which solidifed our decision to use GTest:
+We decided to use GTest as our primary unit testing library within the application, whilst we could have used Boost for unit testing, we decided that GTest had the following advantages which solidified our decision to use GTest:

-- GTest is much more lightweight when compared to Boost, while GTest is specifically a testing library, Boost has more functionality that also needs to be imported to allow for the Unit Testing section of the library to function, consequently making it larger and less lighweight.
+- GTest is much more lightweight when compared to Boost, while GTest is specifically a testing library, Boost has more functionality that also needs to be imported to allow for the Unit Testing section of the library to function, consequently making it larger and less lightweight.
 - When compared to other Unit Testing libraries there are more features that we can make use of in the project within GTest, for example, we can use GTests ability to mock objects, this is useful when we need to test the interaction between objects as we can achieve this more efficiently when compared to other libraries.
 We can also avoid duplication of test setup (creating objects, etc) within each unit test by specifying test fixtures which can be referenced within the unit tests.

 ## spdlog ([GitHub Link](https://github.com/gabime/spdlog))